Mindgamesnl/OpenAudioMc/plugin/notepad.md

 - Fixed a bug where players woulnd't be logged in the recent peer list.
 - Extended worldguard regions (two regions with the same source next to each other) will now update volume (according to settings) if the player moves from one to the other.
 - Implemented better logging and retries for some models
+- Fixed a bug where the ip overwride value would be ignored on some hardware configurations

 Looking ahead:
  - I'm currently working on non-proximity or spatial audio based voice chat.
 This would allow normal group calls, implementation of in-game phones, etc.